rootVIII/bootstrap_carousel/README.md

-# A Responsive Bootstrap5 Carousel made with vanilla Javascript
+# A Responsive Bootstrap5 Carousel With Multiple Frames

 ##### Screenshot: